sfigg/commercialization-public/test/hlk/testref/webcam-basicperf-system--manual--test-best-practices.md

 >[!TIP]
 >
-You can use a “helping hand” device to hold a mirror in place; simply replace the magnifying glass with a mirror, as shown in Figure 2.
+You can use a "helping hand" device to hold a mirror in place; simply replace the magnifying glass with a mirror, as shown in Figure 2.
 Helping Hand.